apify/crawlee/docs/guides/getting_started.md

 // Assuming previous existence of the '$' and 'requestQueue' variables. await enqueueLinks({ $, requestQueue });
 ```
 That's all we need to do to enqueue all `<a href="...">` links from the given page to the given queue.
 Easy, right?
 Scratch number 1 and 3 off the list.
-Only number 2 remains and to tackle this one, we need to talk about yet another new concept, the Pseudo URL.
+Only number 2 remains and to tackle this one, we need to talk about yet another new concept, the pseudo-URL.

-#### Introduction to Pseudo URLs
+#### Introduction to pseudo-URLs
-Pseudo URLs are represented by our `PseudoUrl` class and even though the name sounds discouraging, they're a pretty simple concept.
+Pseudo-URLs are represented by our `PseudoUrl` class and even though the name sounds discouraging, they're a pretty simple concept.
 They're just URLs with some parts replaced by wildcards (read <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions">regular expressions</a>).
 They are matched against URLs to find specific links, domains, patterns, file extensions and so on.

 In scraping, there usually are patterns to be found in the websites' URLs that can be leveraged to scrape only the pages we're interested in.
 Imagine a typical online store.
 It has different categories which list different items The URL for might looks something like this: